graph-massivizer/graph-inceptor-graphma/README.md

   * check if the dependency is already present in the file.
   * look for an adequate bundle or create a new one.
     * if you create a new bundle make sure you only import it into the module that requires the dependencies.
+* The magma library is important with the help of a local maven repository.
+It is important that we include this repository in the main settings.gradle.kts under dependencyResolutionManagement, and in the graphma-build.java-library-conventions.gradle.kts under repositories.
+Do not forget to require the module in the coresponding module-info.java and adjust the libs.versions.toml

 # Proposed Architecture for Graph Inceptor